 \textbf{Class-agnostic Prototypes Alignment Methods.}

-Instead of extracting class-agnostic prototypes from support features~\cite{panet, PL, fwb, simpropnet}, we generate class-agnostic prototypes from the query features to completely learn feature comparison.
-Which one is better?
-To answer this question, we conduct experiments based on support/query class-agnostic prototypes.
+Instead of extracting the class-agnostic prototypes from the support features~\cite{panet, PL, fwb, simpropnet}, we generate the class-agnostic prototypes from the query features to completely learn the feature comparison.
+Which strategy is better?
+To answer this question, we conduct experiments based on the support/query class-agnostic prototypes.
 The number of clusters is set to 1 in our APANet to eliminate the influence of clustering.
-Table~\ref{table:source} reports the results of these two settings.
-It shows that using the class-agnostic prototype from query features outperforms the counterpart.
-This is because it is not appropriate to derive from the support image the background prototype for the query image as we discussed.
+Table~\ref{table:source} reports the results of these two strategies.
+It shows that using the class-agnostic prototype from the query features outperforms its counterpart.
+This is because it is not appropriate to derive the background prototype for the query image from the support image as we discussed.